-There’s no better way to spend a Saturday evening than mingling with the local crowd at Edo’s Squid, an atmospheric showcase of classic Italian cuisine.
-If you’re clever enough to find the entrance, you’ll be rewarded with traditional Italian pastas, seasonal seafood specials, and some of the best ambience in all of Richmond.
-Not to mention you’ll have a ridiculous amount of leftovers for a delicious midnight snack (411 North Harrison Street).
+There’s no better way to spend a Saturday evening than mingling with the locals at Edo’s Squid, an atmospheric showcase of classic Italian cuisine.
+If you’re clever enough to find the entrance, you’ll be rewarded with traditional Italian pastas, seasonal seafood specials, and some of the best ambience in all of Richmond (411 North Harrison Street).

 Not in the mood for Italian?
 Gorge yourself on soul food classics at Comfort, a landmark of Richmond’s culinary scene since 2002 (200 West Broad Street).
 Or sample the impeccable seafood dishes at Acacia Mid-Town, an incredibly worthwhile splurge on the edge of The Fan (2601 West Cary Street).

 We Gonna Rock Down To Monument Avenue